WebAssembly/spec/md-proto/WebAssembly.md

 are created:
  - A *control-flow stack*, with entries each containing
     - A [validation type](#validation-type).
-    - A *limit* value.
+    - A *limit* integer value.
- - A *[type] stack*.
+ - A *type stack*, with entries each containing a [validation type].
  - A *current position*.

-During function validation, if either stack is empty when an element is to be popped from it, or an element is accessed by index less than zero or not less than the stack's length, validation fails.
-If a [validation type] is popped from the type stack such that the length of the type stack becomes less than the control-flow stack top's limit value, validation fails.
+During function validation, if either stack is empty when an element is to be popped from it, or an element is accessed by index outside the bounds of the stack, validation fails.
+Also, if a [validation type] is to be popped from the type stack such that the length of the type stack would become less than the control-flow stack top's limit value, validation fails.

 #### Function Validation Initialization